Air rifles are favorites for shooting competitions around the world, as well as for small game and plinking.

 .22 caliber, like with normal rifles, is ideal for most hunting purposes.
 It can also be used for target shooting and plinking.
 Suitable prey would be jackrabbits, gophers, pheasants, etc. It’s more effective due to its weight, impact, and size. .22 caliber is prone to a bit of bullet drop, so BDC or mil-dot reticles are preferable.

 .25 caliber is essentially the same as a .22, but with more size and weight.
 These require more power, and the air systems can be expensive.
+We haven’t focused on them in our reviews, since they’re so obscure in the market.

 Be prepared for kickback from air rifles:

 Airguns produce a double recoil.
 The first is the usual kickback, when the piston is released, but then there’s a forward surge as the piston hits the end of the chamber.
 Between the two, air rifles can cause serious damage to normal scopes very quickly.
 Look for scopes with spring-loaded, lockable adjustment turrets and rubber shock-proofing in the tube.
+You don’t want to skimp on durability with air rifles, since they’re scope-destroyers!

 Look for “AO” endpieces:

 AO means adjustable objective, which helps compensate for parallax at the closest ranges.
 These features are found on both variable and fixed scopes.
+Given the ranges most of us shoot air rifles at, AO’s are a must-have feature.

 Decide between adjustable and fixed lens scopes:

 Variable scopes are best for varied hunting and target practice.
 Fixed scopes are only suitable for close-up varmint/small rodent control.
 However, they’re sturdier and more durable than variable scopes.
+You’ll want to choose the setup that best suits your shooting.

 To see more of our recommendations for the best gun scopes, read the Best Rifle Scope Reviews!
 We have reviews for the best .22 scopes, night vision scopes, and more.